 14 days from £3,730 pp incl. flights

 Enjoy a luxury, all-inclusive and malaria-free safari with twice-daily game drives, a tasteful stay at a traditional wine estate and characterful accommodation in Cape Town and along the Garden Route

 Cape, Winelands & Kruger Safari

-The perfect first-time visit to South Africa: explore the vibrant city of Cape Town, wander amid world-class vineyards and spot the Big Five at Sabi Sand Game Reserve – home to the highest leopard population in the entire country.
+The perfect first-time visit to South Africa – explore vibrant Cape Town, wander amid world-class vineyards and spot the Big Five at Sabi Sand Game Reserve, home to the highest leopard population in the country